This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Chronic conditions such as ascites

 What are the signs and symptoms of a ventral hernia?

-- Swelling or a soft bulge in your abdomen
+- Swelling or a lump in the abdomen or over the belly button

 How is a ventral hernia diagnosed?

 Your healthcare provider may examine your abdomen and feel for bumps.
 He may also ask you to cough or bear down like you are having a bowel movement.
 This may help him see and feel your hernia better.
 You may need any of the following:

 - An x-ray, ultrasound, MRI, or CT scan may show blockage in the intestines or lack of blood flow to organs.
 You may be given contrast liquid to help the organs show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell a healthcare provider if you have any metal in or on your body.

 - Blood and urine tests will show your kidney function, information about your overall health, and may show signs of infection.

 - Medicine may be given to treat pain.
 Ask your healthcare provider how to take this medicine safely.